Gluten-Free Bread and Challah Rolls Recipe

 Not just gluten-free, but delicious and nutritious as well.
 This might well be the solution to your gluten-free bread cravings.
 Here’s all I ask if you want to pull this off perfectly: Don’t shape the dough into loaves.
 Rather, shape into rolls.
 There will be much less room to end up with a dried-out bread.
 Also, whatever flour combination you end up with, be sure to include the tapioca, as it is a great emulsifier.

 If you intend to explore with gluten-free baking more often, I urge you to look into Xanthan Gum: An emulsifier that will do in great part the job the gluten won’t be doing.
 Easy to use, dependable and widely available in health-foods stores.

-If you don’t happen to have the milk powder on hand, replace some of the warm water with warm milk, dairy-free OK.
+The addition of flax meal and dairy-free milk powder makes this bread much more nutritious and more deeply flavored and satisfying.
+If you don’t happen to have the milk powder on hand, replace some of the warm water with warm milk or dairy-free milk.

-3 cups gluten-free flour (teff, rice, millet, buckwheat, etc.)
+9 cups gluten-free flour, alone or in any combination (oat, teff, rice, millet, buckwheat, etc.)

 Preheat the oven to 350°F. Mix the water, yeast, and sugar in a bowl and let the mixture foam.
 Add all remaining ingredients and knead 1 to 2 minutes.
 Let the mixture rest about 30 minutes.

-Shape small rolls and place on a cookie sheet lined with foil or parchment (you will get about 2 dozen).
-Bake about 30 minutes until golden.
+Shape small rolls and place on cookie sheets lined with foil or parchment (you will get about 5-6 dozen).
+Bake, one sheet at a time, about 30 minutes, until golden.

 Note: Gluten-Free Challah Rolls: Again, you will do much better making rolls than making a whole challah, since this dough will not rise.
-Same dough as above, with an egg added, and 1/4 cup sugar or honey instead of 1 tablespoon.
+Same dough as above, with 3 eggs added, and a little more sugar or honey, to taste.